Key takeaways

 - Microsoft 365 Apps for business (priced at £8.10 per user, per month), which provides desktop versions of Office apps without any cloud-based services

-However, both these options are more limited, which is why Standard and Premium tend to be more common choices.
+However, both these options are more limited, which is why Standard and Premium tend to be more popular choices.

 There are also enterprise licenses, though these are aimed at organisations with more than 300 users.
 If this applies to your organisation, our E3 vs E5 guide will take you through the different options.